kousun12/fan_transcribe/README.md

 ## Benchmarks

-The following are benchmark results from running the `medium.en` model on a ~1h30m audio file.
+The following are benchmark results from running the `medium.en` model on a ~1h30m audio file:

 | Environment    | Runtime | Segments | Concurrency     | Cost  |
 |----------------|---------|----------|-----------------|-------|